artmatsak/horace/README.md

 python3 main.py
 ```

-The default configuration implements an AI assistant for an imaginary restaurant in Cupertino.
-The assistant can help you manage a table reservation as well as answer questions about the restaurant (try asking it about gluten-free menu options, for example).
+The default assistant, impersonating Yoda, can help you manage a table reservation as well as answer questions about the imaginary restaurant it works for (try asking it about gluten-free menu options, for example).
 Feel free to throw curveballs at it!

 ## Running Tests

 A couple of tests are implemented for illustration purposes.
-The tests use another chatbot to play the role of the human counterpart to GRACE.
+The tests employ another chatbot instance to play the role of the human counterpart to GRACE.
 Use this command to run them:

 ```
 pytest -s